S-AI-F/S-AI-F/README.md

 I am deeply convinced of the importance of opening knowledge, data and codes ⚡.

-I share in this github some personal data science projects: tutorials, analaysis, web appas... 🔭
+I share in this repository some personal data science projects: tutorials, data analysis, web applications... 🔭

 If you want to know more about my projects, you can check my website: https://saif-shabou.netlify.app/